Italo Tajo

 In 1957, he replaced Ezio Pinza in the role of Emile de Becque in the musical South Pacific on Broadway, later also appearing in Kiss Me, Kate.

 In 1966, he began teaching at the University of Cincinnati, where he was largely responsible for the establishment of an opera workshop.
-One of his notable pupils was baritone Tom Fox.
+Two of his notable pupils were soprano Kathleen Battle and baritone Tom Fox.
 He continued singing until well into his seventies, mostly at the Metropolitan Opera in character roles such as Geronte, Benoit, Alcindoro, and the Sacristan.
 His last stage appearance was at the Met as the Sacristan in Tosca in 1991.

 Tajo made relatively few recordings, the most famous being the acclaimed 1950 RCA Victor Rigoletto, with Leonard Warren, Erna Berger and Jan Peerce, conducted by Renato Cellini.
 He also recorded The Marriage of Figaro and Don Giovanni for Cetra.
 Tajo can be heard in live broadcasts of Macbeth, opposite Maria Callas, conducted by Victor de Sabata; and the Florence War and Peace.

 In the late 1940s, Tajo appeared in film versions of The Barber of Seville, L'elisir d'amore, and Lucia di Lammermoor, as well as in television productions such as Don Pasquale in 1955, released as a Hardy Classic Video (DVD).

 As a special guest, Tajo sang an excerpt from Don Pasquale during the Metropolitan Opera Centennial Celebration in October 1983.
 In 1988, he appeared in Francesca Zambello's production of La bohème, as Benoit and Alcindoro, which was a film of a San Francisco Opera production starring Mirella Freni and Luciano Pavarotti.
 It was released on Kultur video.

 Tajo died in Cincinnati, Ohio in 1993, at the age of 77.